adstriegel/cse20289-fa24/hw/hw03/README.md

 Write code to fetch the data from the server and confirm that you are able to fetch and display the data for the smallest dataset instance.

-### Design Choice - Sort or Filter First?
+### Task 3.1 Design Choice - Sort or Filter First?

 Once you have confirmed that you can download the data, look at filtering the data to include only what we want (`downlink`, `iperf`) and to appropriately sort the data according to its timestamp.
 You could elect to do the filter or sort first but think through why you might want to do one first versus the other.
 State the group's choice and rationale in the `README.md`.

 Implement your choice through a function that takes in a received dataset and then gives only the relevant, sorted data as needed.

-### Filter the Data
+### Task 3.2 - Filter the Data

-Write a function that returns a filtered subset of data that takes in: the dataset, a month (the default should be 5), a year (default should be 2024), and an interface (default should be `eth0`).
+Write a function that returns a filtered subset of data that takes in as parameters: the dataset, a month (the default should be 5), a year (default should be 2024), and an interface (default should be `eth0`).
 The function should return a list of all data points that satisfy the requested filtering.

-### Analyze the Data
+### Task 3.3 - Analyze the Data

 Write a function that takes in a list of data points, the requested interface to examine (`eth0` or `wlan0`) and returns a populated dictionary containing the statistics for that dataset (see below).